What is Aquatic Therapy?

-Aquatic therapy relies on the unique physical properties of water to enhance rehabilitation.
+Aquatic therapy relies on water’s unique physical properties of buoyancy, hydrostatic pressure, surface tension, and viscosity to enhance rehabilitation.

-Aquatic therapy helps to unload joints, assist or resist movement and increases lung performance.
+Aquatic therapy helps to unload the spine and joints, assist or resist movement, and increases lung performance.

-Working with an experienced therapist in a pool or on an underwater treadmill, you will discover many benefits: greater pain free movement, relaxing muscles, and because of water resistance, increased strength and endurance.
+Working with an experienced therapist in a pool or on an underwater treadmill, you will discover many benefits: greater pain free movement, relaxing muscles, increased strength, and improved endurance.

 The purpose of aquatic therapy is to: